jigargosar/jigargosar.github.io/src/content/posts/2025-10-25-keepnote-cli.md

 Taking notes should be instant.
 You have a thought, you capture it, you move on.
 Later, when you need it, you find it fast.

 Most note-taking solutions add friction:
-- Launch an app
-- Navigate menus
-- Wait for sync
+- UI distractions when you just want to write
+- Too many steps to create or find notes
-- Search through proprietary formats
+- Search that requires navigation and multiple clicks
+- Designed for mouse interaction with keyboard support as afterthought
+- Feature-heavy, complex UIs tempting us to overthink organization, distracting from our primary purpose
+- Proprietary formats require painful export/conversion to switch tools

-What if note-taking was just... files and search?
+What if note-taking was just... create search edit?

 ## The Solution: keepnote

-A CLI tool that does exactly two things:

-1. **Create notes** with automatic date prefixes: `kn "meeting notes"`
-2. **Search everything** with fuzzy finding: `kn`
+Two operations, zero friction:

+**Create**: Command generates dated markdown file, opens in your editor **Search**: Full-text search across all notes, see live previews, jump to exact line

+The workflow:
+- `kn "meeting notes"` → file created, editor opens, start writing
+- `kn` → type to filter, see matches, press Enter → editor opens at the line

+No navigation, no clicks, no UI.
+Type what you want, get exactly there.

-That's it.
-No database, no sync service, no complex setup.
-Just markdown files and three battle-tested CLI tools:
+Built on three battle-tested CLI tools:
 - **ripgrep** - Searches gigabytes of text in milliseconds
 - **fzf** - Interactive fuzzy finder with live filtering
 - **bat** - Syntax-highlighted preview